skandar-uvsq/TP_FAST_API/README.md

 - Create a Python virtual environment
 - Activate the environment
 - Install the dependencies (pip install -r requirements.txt)
-- Open one terminal session and run the composite service using the command: python -m TP1_SOA.main
+- Open one terminal session and run the rest api using the command: fastapi dev main.py
-- Open another terminal session and run the pipeline using the command: python -m TP1_SOA.pipeline
+- Open another terminal session and run the pipeline using the command: python -m TP_FAST_API.pipeline
 - Upload text files to the demands folder.
 This will launch the pipeline and call the composite service to get the final decision on whether the client is solvable or not.
 (Example files can be found in the sample_data folder.)